Here's Some That Got Away

-Here's Some That Got Away is the third compilation album by The Style Council, released in 1993.
-As the album cover states, the album contains rarities such as demos and B-sides, many of them previously unreleased.
-It follows 1992's Extras, featuring rarities by Paul Weller's previous band The Jam.
-The album cover is a photograph showing all four members taken in 1987, an outtake from the photo session producing the US album cover to The Cost of Loving.
+Here's Some That Got Away is the third compilation album by the Style Council, released in 1993.
+As the album cover stated, the album contained rarities such as demos and B-sides, many of them previously unreleased.
+It followed 1992's Extras, featuring rarities by Paul Weller's previous band The Jam.
+The album cover is a photograph showing all four members of the Style Council taken in 1987, an outtake from the photo session producing the US album cover to The Cost of Loving.
 Other photographs from the session were later used for The Singular Adventures of The Style Council and Greatest Hits.
-Here's Some That Got Away reached 39 in the UK Album Chart with little promotion.
+Here's Some That Got Away reached 39 in the UK Albums Chart.